Wood detail curved ceiling in REMY Daycare

 Prefabricated

-Project Overview
+Project materials

 Using wood for mid-rise residential buildings is a great way to increase density and gain environmental and economic advantages at the same time.

-Before amending the code, the British Columbia government brought together safety experts so it could be confident that mid-rise wood from residential buildings could be designed and constructed with adequate levels of safety.
+Before amending the code, the B.C. government brought together safety experts so it could be confident that mid-rise wood from residential buildings could be designed and constructed with adequate levels of safety.
 The work included a simulated earthquake test involving a six-storey building on the world’s largest shake table in Miki City, Japan.
 The building performed extremely well, with no structural damage observed.

-The increasing use of wood in mid-rise construction in projects like Remy has prompted the design, testing, and analysis of a number of fire-resistance-rated wood floor and wall assemblies.
+The increasing use of wood in mid-rise construction in projects like Remy has prompted the design, testing and analysis of a number of fire-resistance-rated wood floor and wall assemblies.

 Modern wood construction